MatteoManzoni/dotfiles/README.md

 ### Installation

-- Satisfy every aforementioned dependency
+- Satisfy every aforementioned dependency and run
 - Backup any conflicting dotfile in your home directory
 - `git clone https://gitlab.com/MatteoManzoni/dotfiles.git ~/`
+- Run ./.brew_packages
 - If everything is setup correctly login and logout
 - Enjoy